Murder of Ibrahim Ali

-The death of Ibrahim Ali (1978 – February 21, 1995) took place in Marseille, France, in 1995.
-Then aged 17, Ibrahim Ali, a French citizen of Comorian origins, was shot and killed by Robert Lagier on 21 February 1995.

-The shooting
+On 21 February 1995, 17-year-old Ibrahim Ali Abdallah was shot and killed in Marseille, France.

+Murder

-On the night of February 21, 1995, Robert Lagier and his two friends Mario d'Ambrosio and Pierre Giglio, supporters of the far-right Front National headed to the immigrant neighbourhoods of north Marseille to hang posters for their party's presidential candidate, Jean-Marie Le Pen.
-Under a smiling image of Mr Le Pen, the poster said: "With Le Pen, Three million Immigrants Sent Home".
-At a traffic intersection, the men saw ten Afro-French youths running past them to get to a bus stop.
-They had just finished their rap rehearsal and carried instruments and sound equipment, and were running to avoid missing the last bus home.
+On the night of the shooting, 63-year-old Robert Lagier, 41-year-old Mario d'Ambrosio, and 33-year-old Pierre Giglio, supporters of the far-right Front National headed to the immigrant neighbourhoods of north Marseille to hang posters for their party's presidential candidate, Jean-Marie Le Pen.
+Under a smiling image of Le Pen, the poster said: "With Le Pen, Three million Immigrants Sent Home".
+At the Quatre-Chemins traffic intersection in the 15th arrondissement, the men saw ten Afro-French youths, who were members of the rap group B. Vice, on their way home from Mirabeau cultural center, where they had rehearsed a solidarity concert for AIDS victims.
+The group was running past the three men on Avenue des Aygalades to get to a bus stop for the last scheduled bus, carrying instruments and sound equipment.
 Robert Lagier drew his .22 pistol from an ankle holster.
-17-year old Ibrahim Ali took a single bullet in the back, from which it struck his heart.
-He collapsed to the ground and quickly died of blood loss.
-Marco d'Ambrosio also drew his pistol and fired a few shots at the retreating Afro-French, though he didn't hit anyone.
+Ibrahim Ali, a 17-year-old French citizen of Comorian descent, took a single bullet in the back, from which it struck his heart.
+He collapsed to the ground and muttered "Ils m’ont eu" ("They got me") before dying of blood loss.
+Mario d'Ambrosio also drew his 7.65 mm pistol and fired a few shots at the retreating Afro-French, though he didn't hit anyone.
+Nine gunshots were fired in total.

+Ali, a resident of La Savine, was buried in the cemetery of Saint-Pierre.

 Aftermath

+The murder caused protests across France, with a peak of 30,000 participants in protesting in Marseille.